openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

    * added support for requesting Credential authorization with scopes
    * removed support to pass VPs in the Authorization Request
-   * reworked "proof" parameter definition and added "jwt" proof type
+   * reworked "binding_material" parameter definition and added "jwt" proof type

    -03